Canon EOS R1 Review

 The usual is for EOS cameras to have 384 zone (24x16) metering, but the R5 II and R1 evaluate 6144 zones from a 96x64 grid.
 The R5 II's metering range specification is EV -3 – 20 (at 73°F/23°C, ISO 100).

-The usual metering modes are availabkle, including Evaluative metering (AF point-linked), Partial metering (approximately 10% of the area at the center of the screen), Spot metering (approximately 5% of the area at the center of the screen), and Center-weighted average metering.
+The usual metering modes are available, including Evaluative metering (AF point-linked), Partial metering (approximately 10% of the area at the center of the screen), Spot metering (approximately 5% of the area at the center of the screen), and Center-weighted average metering.
 Exposure compensation is +/-3 stops in 1/3- or 1/2-stop increments.

-Auto exposure bracketing uses those same numbers.
+Auto exposure bracketing uses those same numbers with 2, 3, 5, or 7 shots available.

 Viewfinder and LCD